Trying to Conceive? Follow This 90-Day Preconception Checklist

 Limit Alcohol

-If you're currently taking medications, supplements or substances of any kind, be upfront with your doctor and review the potential risks or benefits of continuing each one as you begin trying to conceive.
+If you're currently taking medications, supplements or substances of any kind, be upfront with your doctor and review any potential risks or benefits of continuing each one as you begin trying to conceive.
 Sometimes, current medications may need to be swapped out or tapered off of if they aren't safe for pregnancy.
-Always talk to your doctor about any concerns you may have and never stop taking your medication without medical supervision.

 Quit Smoking